 The first day of the Dashain festival represents Ghatasthapana where people sow holy grass called Jamara.
 On the 7th day, devotees enter the house with Phulpati which indicates welcoming gods for good fortune.

-On the 8th day, people sacrifice livestock like black buffalo, goats, hens, ducks and on the 9th day, worship their machinery items for the sake of Deity’s victory.
+On the 8th day, people sacrifice livestock like black buffalo, goats, hens, and ducks on the 9th day, and worship their machinery items for the sake of the Deity’s victory.
 Vijaya Dashami, the most awaited day of the year, falls on the 10th day and ends on the 15th day.

 Origin of Dashain, Nepal’s Grand Festival

-As per Legend, Goddess Durga with nine different avatars draped in crimson robes, rode a Tigerish Gdon and holding 10 different powerful weapon like lotus, a conch, flame, thunderbolt, trishul, snake, mace, chakkra , sword , bow and arrow to battle with the devil.
+As per Legend, Goddess Durga with nine different avatars draped in crimson robes, rode a Tigerish Gdon and held 10 different powerful weapons like lotus, a conch, flame, thunderbolt, Trishul, snake, mace, Chakkra, sword, bow, and arrow to battle with the devil.
 Lord Durga Maa fought with the demon buffalo Mahishasura for the whole day and night for 9 days.